top of page

 Scholars' Garden (video)

-Previous AUT PhD student Gayle Souter-Brown created the sensory garden at AUT North campus to study the impact of nature on health and wellbeing.
+Previous AUT PhD student Dr Gayle Souter-Brown created the sensory garden at AUT North campus to study the impact of nature on health and wellbeing.

 Sensory Garden